jetsonhacks/backupJetson/README.md

 # backupJetson
 Backup a NVIDIA Jetson Developer Kit root system

-#WIP

 There are many ways to backup a Linux system.
 There are many apps and command line utilities that provide elegant solutions to this problem.

-This, on the other hand, is a very simple script using the utility rsync for making a copy of the rootfs (everything under the / directory) in another folder.
+This, on the other hand, is a very simple script using the utility rsync for making a copy of the rootfs (everything under the / directory) in another folder on a different drive.
 Generally, the expected use is to make a copy of the rootfs as a system backup or as part of preparation for upgrading a system.
-Safety first!

 The backup-rootfs script is explicitly dumb, with the intention that you will modify it to meet your needs.
 The script will recursively copy the '/' directory to the specified directory.
 The specified directory must exist, and it is up to you to check to make sure there is enough space available for the copy.